Northeast public art initiative

 Artists work with northeast residents to inspire their designs for a bench, bike rack and picnic table.

-Local artists' work exhibited at 10 community centre mini-galleries from January to April 2023.
+Local artists' work is being exhibited at 10 community centre mini-galleries across Northeast Calgary.

 Community members provide input and inspiration for a sculptural design at the Genesis Centre.